petros-d/docs/cloud/cli-reference/astrocloud-deployment-list.md

 ---
-sidebar_label: 'astrocloud deployment list'
+sidebar_label: "astrocloud deployment list"
-title: 'astrocloud deployment list'
+title: "astrocloud deployment list"
 id: astrocloud-deployment-list
 description: Reference documentation for astrocloud deployment list.
 ---

 ## Description

-List all Deployments that you have access to.
+List all Deployments within your current Workspace that you have access to.

 ## Usage